 Philippines - Current Programs

-Philippines: WASH Assistance for Typhoon-Affected Families in Leyete
+Philippines: Water, Sanitation, and Hygiene (WASH) Assistance for Typhoon-Affected Families in Leyte

-RI is providing access to clean water, sanitation facilities and hygiene awareness education to children and families in Leyete.
+RI is providing access to clean water, sanitation facilities and hygiene awareness education to children and families in Leyte.
 Learn More...

 Philippines: Providing Primary Medical Care to Survivors of Typhoon Haiyan